carlkidcrypto/ezsnmp/docs/index.rst

 Installation
 ------------
-EasySNMP has been tested and is supported on systems running Net-SNMP 5.7.x and newer.
+EzSNMP has been tested and is supported on systems running Net-SNMP 5.7.x and newer.
 All non-EOL versions of Python 3 are fully supported, with 2.7 and recent EOL versions of Python 3 receiving partial support.